EXPERIENCE AMERICAN AND CHURCH HISTORY BY VISITING WASHINGTON, D.C., NEW YORK CITY, PALMYRA, NAUVOO, WINTER QUARTERS AND MORE!

 It will uniquely prepare youth to serve full-time missions, enter the temple for the first time, and enhance their personal religious activities for the rest of their lives.
 Virtually every day has activities which will engage participants not only in educational forums but in fun and interactive ways applicable to their age.
 This is an active and interactive experience!
 Each day has adventure, activities, insights, perspective, Spirit, edification, application.
 Be prepared for an adventure of a lifetime!

-This exciting, life changing tours are primarily geared for high school aged Latter-day Saint students.
+This exciting, life changing tour is primarily geared for high school aged Latter-day Saint students.
 Elementary and middle school students may participate in this tour with a parent or guardian.
-High school students may participate without a parent.
+High school students may participate without a parent (age 16+).
 A chaperone is provided for each small group of high school students.
 Parents, mentors, staff and adult family members and friends are invited to go on any of our tours as well.
 Our tours are open to the public so students do not need to be enrolled in Ensign Peak Academy to participate.

 Note: This tour and its itinerary are subject to changes associated with imposed restrictions in connection with COVID-19.